fishjam-dev/fishjam-docs/docs/getting_started/room.md

 **Optional**

 * `roomId` (string, default: null) - Custom ID used for identifying the room within Jellyfish.
   Must be unique across all rooms.
 If not provided, a random UUID will be generated.
+  It may contain only alphanumeric characters and hyphens.

 * `maxPeers` (integer 1.., default: null) - Maximum number of peers allowed in the room.
   If set to null (default), the number of peers is unlimited.